pratyushareddy8897/dbms/Project.md

    - Open your browser and go to `http://localhost:3000` to access the main site.
    - Use the following routes for specific actions:
      - **Customer Home**: `http://localhost:3000/customer_home`
+     - **Admin Home**: `http://localhost:3000/admin_home` for managing customers, products, and other administrative tasks.

 ## Folder Structure
 - **`create.sql`**: Contains SQL statements to set up the database schema.
 - **`insert.sql`**: Populates the database tables with manually inserted dummy values.
-- **`DMQLWeb`**: Contains the front-end files for the website.
+- **`DMQLWeb`**: Contains both front-end and back-end code for the website.

 ## Key Features
-- **Customer and Admin Interfaces**: Separate login routes and views for customer and admin roles.
+- **Customer and Admin Interfaces**: Separate views for customer and admin functionalities.
-- **CRUD Operations**: Allows users to perform essential CRUD actions across products, orders, and reviews.
+- **CRUD Operations**: Enables admins to perform CRUD actions on orders, customers, products, sellers, and reviews.
-- **Real-Time Database Interaction**: Pre-defined SQL queries with JOIN operations enable real-time data retrieval and display on the frontend.
+- **Predefined SQL Queries**: The admin interface (`admin_home`) includes a "Visualize Query" button, which executes predefined SQL statements.
+These queries demonstrate complex operations, such as JOINs across multiple tables and subqueries, allowing admins to retrieve joint search results directly from the database.
+- **Custom SQL Queries**: The "Visualize Query" functionality also allows admins to execute custom SQL queries directly in the browser for quick insights and data exploration.

 ## Technology Stack
-- **Backend**: Node.js
+- **Backend**: Express/Node.js
 - **Frontend**: JavaScript, HTML, CSS
 - **Database**: PostgreSQL